MicrosoftDocs/playfab-docs/playfab-docs/sdks/unity3d/quickstart.md

   - Finish creating a new empty project with a name and location of your choice

 ## Download PlayFab SDK

 The best way to acquire our Unity SDK is via our editor extensions.
-Although you can directly download the Unity SDK from our github page.
-[PlayFab UnitySDK Unity Package](https://api.playfab.com/sdks/download/unity-v2ap).
+Although you can directly download the Unity 3D SDK from our github page.
+[PlayFab Unity3D SDK](https://api.playfab.com/downloads/unity-v2ap).

 - Download and Import the [PlayFab Unity Editor Extensions package](https://github.com/PlayFab/UnityEditorExtensions/raw/master/Packages/PlayFabEditorExtensions.unitypackage)
   - To import the the Unity Editor Extensions package, navigate to where the file was downloaded and double-click on the .UnityPackage file.
 This will bring up the following window.